-Tier I Microgrant Application (\$5,000 or less)
+Tier I Microgrant Application (\$7,500 or less)

-Microgrant applications will be reviewed by NDOR staff to determine eligibility.
-Evaluation will be based on written application material.
-Presentations will not be necessary.
+All applications will be reviewed by NDOR staff to determine eligibility.
+Microgrant evaluation will be based on written application material.
 Microgrants may be reviewed and scored by the Technical Advisory Committee, but this is not required.
 Final microgrant award selection will be determined by the Nevada Division of Outdoor Recreation Administrator.

-Tier II Application (more than \$5,000)
+Tier II Application (more than \$7,500)

-The Technical Advisory Committee evaluates and scores Tier II applications to determine which projects will be recommended for funding consideration.
-In-person (or virtual) presentations are also required for grant requests over \$5,000.
+The Technical Advisory Committee evaluates and scores Tier II written applications to determine which Tier II projects will advance to the presentation round of consideration.
+In-person (or virtual) presentations to the Technical Advisory Committee are also required for top scoring grant requests over \$7,500.

-Scores are based on each applicant's response to application questions, presentations, and supplementary application materials made available in advance of the presentation.
+Final scores are based on each applicant's response to application questions, presentations, and supplementary application materials.
 Individual reviewer's scoring will be confidential.
-Following the committee meeting, all scores are tabulated and compiled to establish a ranked list of projects.
+Following the committee meeting, all scores are tabulated, and the TAC uses these to establish a ranked list of projects.
 Final awards will be determined by the Nevada Division of Outdoor Recreation Administrator.